-An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
-The OMB control number for this project is 0915-0193.
-Public reporting burden for this collection of information is estimated to average [169] hours per response, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to HRSA Reports Clearance Officer, 5600 Fishers Lane, Room 14N136B, Rockville, Maryland, 20857.
+The Uniform Data System (UDS) provides consistent information about health centers including patient demographics, services provided, clinical processes and health outcomes, patients' use of services, costs, and revenues.
+It is the source of unduplicated data for the entire scope of services included in the grant or designation for the reporting year.
+An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid Office of Management and Budget (OMB) control number.
+The OMB control number for this project is 0915-0193 and it is valid until 02/28/2023.
+This information collection is mandatory under the Health Center Program authorized by section 330 of the Public Health Service (PHS) Act (42 U.S.C.
+254b).
+Public reporting burden for this collection of information is estimated to average 238 hours per response, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Health Resources and Services Administration (HRSA) Reports Clearance Officer, 5600 Fishers Lane, Room 14N136B, Rockville, Maryland, 20857 or paperwork@hrsa.gov.